 In intervertebral disc disease, the discs between the spinal vertebrae rupture, and no longer adequately cushion the discs, leaving them to rub on each other.
 This hurts, and the dog can lose feeling and function of his legs, possibly even becoming paralyzed.
 The discs can either gradually degenerate, or rupture suddenly, but in both cases, the rupture is the result of everyday wear and tear and disc deterioration.
 This condition is more likely to occur in dogs that have dwarfism in their genes, including the Dachshund, Pekingese, Beagle, and Lhasa Apso.

 Degenerative myelopathy occurs when the spinal cord’s white matter degenerates over time; like intervertebral disc disease, degenerative myelopathy also develops as hind leg weakness that can lead to paralysis.
-The cause is unknown.
+This is a genetic condition.
 German Shepherds are more likely than other dogs to develop this condition.
 Its symptoms look like those of arthritis and hip dysplasia, but in this condition, the dog wobbles, stumbles, and falls.
 There is no associated pain.